leontwntfr/biol217/day_6.md

 ## Evaluation of starting databases

-Accessing the interactive interface for evaluation of databases in "/Day6/02_contigs-dbs".
-Start server with following commands.
-First, run on node on HPC:
+The interactive interface for evaluation of databases in "/Day6/02_contigs-dbs" were accessed.
+The server was started with following commands.
+First, a node was accessed on the HPC:

 ```
 srun --reservation=biol217 --pty --mem=10G --nodes=1 --tasks-per-node=1 --cpus-per-task=1 /bin/bash
 ```
-Activate conda environment:
+The conda environment was activated on that node:
 ```
 conda activate /home/sunam225/miniconda3/miniconda4.9.2/usr/etc/profile.d/conda.sh/envs/anvio-7.1
 ```
-Examine all .db files:
+All .db files were prepared for examination by the following command:
 ```
 anvi-display-contigs-stats *db
 ```